Jean Marais: The Chameleon Who Became Cocteau’s Muse

 Jean Marais in His Youth

-After three attempts to enroll in the acting department of the Paris Conservatory, Jean Marais sent his photos to film studios and, at 20, became a student in beginner actor courses.
+After three attempts to enroll in the acting department of the Paris Conservatory, Jean Marais sent his photos to film studios and, at 20, became a student in beginner acting courses.
 After participating in training performances, the young man with a striking appearance began his long-awaited film career.
 In 1934, the protégé and lover of director Marcel L’Herbier made his acting debut in his patron’s film “Scandal,” and then appeared in several small roles in other films.
-Three years later, he would meet the most significant person in his life: in 1937, the handsome actor encountered the renowned director Jean Cocteau, a relationship that Jean Marais would later describe as his “second birthday.”
+Three years later, he met the most significant person in his life: in 1937 the handsome actor encountered the renowned director Jean Cocteau, a relationship that Jean Marais would later describe as his “second birthday.”

 Jean Marais and Jean Cocteau

-The outstanding filmmaker and writer contributed to the professional development of the young lover, introducing him to the higher poetic world and transforming him into a movie star.
-The friend and mentor gave his beloved leading roles in his own works, which became a key part of Jean Marais’s filmography.
-The young actor performed in Jean Cocteau’s play “Oedipus Rex,” the 1938 film “Knights of the Round Table,” and the film adaptation of the opera “Carmen,” which was filmed in 1942 and released in 1945, breaking popularity records (the film was viewed by over 4 million spectators).
-In 1943, Jean Marais’s film list was enriched by the film “Eternal Return,” based on a script by Jean Cocteau.
+The outstanding filmmaker and writer helped develop the young protégé, introducing him to a higher, more poetic world and transforming him into a movie star.
+The friend and mentor gave Marais leading roles in his own works, which became a key part of Jean Marais’s filmography.
+The young actor appeared in Jean Cocteau’s play “Oedipus Rex,” the 1938 film “Knights of the Round Table,” and the film adaptation of the opera “Carmen,” which was shot in 1942 and released in 1945 to record audiences (the film was seen by over 4 million viewers).
+In 1943, Jean Marais’s filmography was enriched by the film “Eternal Return,” based on a script by Jean Cocteau.

 Eternal Return

-By that time, the actor, who had already become a favorite in France, was formally married: in 1942, he wed his co-star from the film “Canopy Bed,” actress Mila Parely.
-The artist proposed to his colleague to marry so he could get four days off and take a break from the war—this marriage lasted until 1944.
-Rumors circulated about a romance between Jean Marais and , but in reality, they were just friends.
-After returning to his work post-war (the actor’s participation in the war was marked by a Military Cross), Jean Marais again collaborated with director Jean Cocteau in 1946 for the film “Beauty and the Beast.”
+By that time, the actor had already become a favorite in France and was formally married: in 1942 he wed his co-star from the film “Canopy Bed,” actress Mila Parely.
+He proposed to his colleague so he could get four days’ leave and a break from the war — the marriage lasted until 1944.
+Rumors circulated about romantic affairs, but in many cases those relationships were actually close friendships.
+After returning to work post-war (the actor’s wartime service was marked by a Military Cross), Jean Marais again collaborated with Jean Cocteau in 1946 for the film “Beauty and the Beast.”

 Jean Marais with Marlene Dietrich